soukhova/TTS2016R/README.md

-Data from the TTS are freely available to the public through the [TTS Data Retrieval System](http://dmg.utoronto.ca/drs) but the raw data can be technically demanding, cumbersome to work with, and could require multiple software to process.
-By pre-processing the data in a `R` environment, {TTS2016R} offers a slice of the TTS data useful to understand patterns of commuting to work in the region.
-It also provides open infrastructure for additional TTS or complimentary data sets to be amended by the authors or wider open-source community in the future.
+Data from the TTS are freely available to the public through the [TTS Data Retrieval System](http://dmg.utoronto.ca/drs) but the raw data can be technically demanding, cumbersome to work with, and could require multiple software applications to process.
+By pre-processing the data in the `R` environment, {TTS2016R} offers a slice of the TTS data useful to understand patterns of commuting to work in the region.
+It also provides open infrastructure for additional TTS or complementary data sets to be added by the authors or a wider open-source community in the future.

 ## Setup